Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Polarized log Calabi--Yau fibrations: arbitrary coefficients

 \begin{prop} Assume that Theorem \ref{mainthm1} holds in dimension $\leq d-1$.
 Moreover, assume it also holds when $X$ is of dimension $d$ and $B$ is vertical over $Z$.
 Then Theorem \ref{mainthm1} holds in dimension $d$. \end{prop}

-\begin{proof} The proof is similar to that of \cite[Theorem 11.1]{birkarSingularitiesFanoFibrations2023}. \begin{enumerate} [label=\textsl{Step} \arabic{enumi}., wide=13pt, itemsep=13pt] \item By assumption we only need to consider the case where the horizontal part $B^h$ of $B$ is non-zero.
-Then $K_X$ is not pseudo-effective over $Z$ because $K_X+B\sim_{\bR} 0/Z$.
+\begin{proof} The argument follows closely that of \cite[Theorem 10.1] {birkarSingularitiesFanoFibrations2023}. \begin{enumerate} [label=\textsl{Step} \arabic{enumi}., wide=13pt, itemsep=13pt] \item By assumption it suffices to consider the case where the horizontal part $B^\h$ of $B$ is non-zero.
+Then $K_X$ is not pseudo-effective over $Z$ because $K_X+B\sim_{\bR,Z} 0$.
 Let $t$ be the smallest number such that $K_X+tA$ is pseudo-effective over $Z$.
-By the proof of \cite[Lemma 4.11]{birkarGeometryPolarisedVarieties2023}, $t$ is a rational number bounded from above. \item In this step we reduce to the case when $X$ is $\bQ$-factorial and $t\geq 1$.
+By \cite[Lemma 4.11]{birkarGeometryPolarisedVarieties2023}, $t$ is bounded from above.
+Moreover, if we consider $(X,0,\overline{tA})$ as a generalized pair with nef part $\overline{tA}$, it follows from \cite[Lemma 4.4]{birkarEffectivityIitakaFibrations2016} that $K_X+tA$ admits a good minimal model over $Z$, which is not of general type.
+Considering intersection numbers shows that $t$ belongs to a fixed set of rational number which is discrete away from zero, see \cite[Lemma 4.11]{birkarGeometryPolarisedVarieties2023}.